kubernetes-retired/multi-tenancy/benchmarks/documentation/definitions.md

 ## Level 1
 Items in this profile:
 - isolate and protect the kubernetes control plane from tenants
-- use standard Kubernetes resources
-- may inhibit cluster-wide Kubernetes features.
-For example, a tenant may not be allowed to install a CRD
+- may inhibit Kubernetes features.
+For example, a tenant may not be allowed to change a network policy.

 ## Level 2
 This profile extends the "Level 1" profile.
 Items in this profile:
-- may require multi-tenancy related CRDs or other Kubernetes extensions
-- enable self-service creation of tenant namespaces
-- enable self-service management of other namespace resources like network policies, roles, and role bindings
+- enable self-service management of per-tenant resources like network policies, roles, and role bindings

 <br/><br/>
 *Read Next >> [Benchmark Types](types.md)*